-The turbine is mounted on a support structure a 22 meter high seabed mounted substructure.
-Three ballast packages will be used as gravity based foundations resulting in the substructure having a dry weight of approximately 800 tonnes.
+Foundations: The turbine is mounted on a 22-meter-high seabed mounted substructure.
+Three ballast packages were used as gravity-based foundations resulting in the substructure having a dry weight of approximately 800 tonnes.
 It is possible to remove the nacelle from the support structure, leaving it in situ while the nacelle is taken away for maintenance.

 |Section 36 (Electricity Act) Concent||Scottish Ministers|

 |Marine License (Marine (Scotland) Act) Concent||Marine Scotland||Issued 2011|

 - FEPA condition 2: The licensee shall ensure that all substances or articles deposited during the execution of the works are inert and do not contain toxic elements which may be harmful to the marine environment, the living resources which it supports or human health.

 - FEPA condition 3: The licensee shall ensure that only the substances or articles described in Part 1 of the Schedule shall be deposited under authority of the license and that any debris or waste materials arising during the course of the works are removed from the site of the works for disposal at an approved location above the tidal level of Mean High Water Springs.

 - FEPA condition 14: The licensee shall where appropriate undertake monitoring of the area pre and post installation and post decommissioning of the deposition the seabed subject to this license e.g. deployment of a remotely operated vehicle.
 The monitoring shall incorporate, if deemed necessary by the licensing authority, physical, chemical and biological investigations, to assess the status of the authorised deposits and their impact in the receiving environment.
 The scope, frequency and spatial extent of the investigations shall be approved by the licensing authority.
 Successive operations at each of the berth sites will only require monitoring to be undertaken if the new operation results in any additional deposits on the seabed.